J1marotta/infoTrack-ceo-seo/README.md

 To see some of my challenges and thoughts during this exercise checkout [Thoughts.md](./thoughts.md)

-- - note seo only valid for InfoTrack CEO customers

 #### How to use

 Type a query and checks the for any links which include InfoTrack in the href, of the results